mirkotrimboli/ansible-posqlpgpoolcl3-onAWS/README.md

 # Installation and initial configuration of the nodes

-* check the variable in group_vars / all / vars.yml
+* check the variable in group_vars/all.yml
 * if necessary change the values of the variables according to your environment

 launch the ansible playbook with the command: